checkiz/elixir-bson/README.md

 rebson = Bson.encode re: %Bson.Regex{pattern: "\d*", opts: "g"}
 ```

-Some configuration can be done using fun or protocol implementation, ie, it is possible to redefine encoder end decoder of Bson.Bin to implement specific encoding
+Some configuration can be done using fun or protocol implementation, ie, it is possible to redefine encoder end decoder of Bson.Bin to implement specific encoding.
+For that you can set Application envir for application `:bson`.
+Two options are available: `:decoder_new_doc` defaulted to `Bson.Decoder.elist_to_atom_map/1` and `:decoder_new_bin` defaulted to `&Bson.Bin.new/2`.